 - secondary analysis of existing data

-Category 2 Expedited Review: Research presents minimal risk to subjects and is one of the following:
+Expedited Review (Category 2): Research presents minimal risk to subjects and is one of the following:

 - minor changes in previously approved research

-- continuations of approval for previously approved no-risk research with no more than minor changes in procedures (see appendix)
+- continuations of approval for previously approved exempt or expedited research with no more than minor changes in procedures

-Category 3 Full Review: Research has the potential for harming participants, violates their rights, or requires special protections for participants.
+Full Review (Category 3): Research has the potential for harming participants, violates their rights, or requires special protections for participants.
 Such research includes the following:

 - research which might put participants at risk

-- interviews or surveys on sensitive topics (e.g., sexual activity, alcohol or drug use, illegal behavior)
+- interviews or surveys on sensitive topics that may pose more than minimal risk (e.g., sexual activity, alcohol or drug use, illegal behavior)

-- research on special populations (e.g., prisoners, adults with mental health issues or developmental delays) whether or not the research is covered by another assurance
+- research with special populations (e.g., prisoners, adults with mental health issues or developmental delays) whether or not the research is covered by another assurance

 - research involving deception